cphbrt/senior-seminar/README.md

 Copy the data from `/Users/<your-username>/Library/Application Support/ClassSizePredictor/data.json` to the corresponding file for the other user's installation.

+### For Windows

+Copy the data from `%APPDATA%/ClassSizePredictor/data.json` to the corresponding file for the other's installation.

 ### For Linux

 Copy the data from `~/.config/ClassSizePredictor/data.json` to the corresponding file for the other user's installation.